crossfirev/EE553-ENG-PROG-Cpp/README.md

 4. Manage memory allocation and deallocation appropriately.
 5. Apply object-oriented programming to solve real problems.
 6. Analyze C++ programs based on developer and end-user requirements.
-7. Use appropriate C++ terminology in problem-solving:contentReference.
+7. Use appropriate C++ terminology in problem-solving.

 ---